What happens if my child refuses to attend school in Australia?

 These are complex questions, and the answers will depend on which state or territory you live in.

 Many parents and carers have trouble finding accurate information about school refusal, or find the available information confusing or overwhelming.
 If this is you, you’re certainly not alone!
-We’ve put together below all the relevant legal information about school refusal for the different states and territories so that it’s easy to find.
+We’ve put together all the relevant legal information about school refusal and truancy (when a child is wrongfully avoiding school) for the different states and territories below, so that it’s easy to find.

 What happens if my child refuses to attend school?